Royal village since the Viking age

 Leikanger has a good climate

-Leikanger, with its magnificent southern exposure to the sun and the Sognefjord and with its good climate, warm summer and long warm autumn, has been a good agricultural village for more than 4,500 years.
+Leikanger, with its splendid southern exposure to the sun and the Sognefjord and with its good climate, warm summer and long warm autumn, has been a good agricultural village for more than 4,500 years.

 Today its main cultures are fruits and berries and the breeding of sheep.